hackclub/winter/Bowiten.md

 ## Summary

 This is going to be a mechanical keyboard with a 65% layout, supporting stepped caps lock, split enter, and/or a 7u spacebar.
-PCB and case are designed by me, with inspiration from a few open source keyboards.
+The PCB and case are designed by me, with inspiration from a few open source keyboards.
 It supports MX style switches, and also has support for PCB mount stabilizers.

 ## Plan

 I plan to salvage some switches from an old keyboard by desoldering them.
 I'll lube them with the Krytox 205g0 that I have somewhere.
 I have some spare stabilizers from another keyboard that I have, which I will be using.
-I also plan to lube them with Krytox 205g0.
+I also plan to lube those with Krytox 205g0.
 After I receive the PCBs, I'll flash them with firmware that I created using [Vial](https://github.com/vial-kb/vial-qmk), a fork of [QMK](https://github.com/qmk/qmk_firmware).
 If everything works, then I'll solder the switches in, add stabilizers, and assemble.

 ## Budget